Elder Conservatorium Staff, Students and Alumni in the 2025 Adelaide Fringe

 Lucy Macourt

-(violin) with the 4 States Quartet: Isabelle Watson (violin), Sterling Rieck (viola), Chiara Kelle (cello) and pianist
+(violin) with the Four States Quartet: Lucy Macourt (violin), Isabelle Watson (violin), Sterling Rieck (viola), Chiara Kelle (cello) and Katherine Day (piano)

 Saturday 15 March 2.00pm